Marius Mitu

-Marius Mitu (born 10 September 1976) is a retired Romanian midfielder who last played for CSM Râmnicu Vâlcea.
+Marius Mitu (born 10 September 1976) is a Romanian former professional footballer who played as a midfielder.

-Mitu has played for R.S.C.
-Anderlecht until February 2006 and has appeared at Lierse SK previously.
+Mitu has played for Anderlecht until February 2006 and has appeared at Lierse previously.
 Mitu also played for R.W.D.
-Molenbeek (one year) and R.A.A.
-Louviéroise (six months) in Belgium.
+Molenbeek (one year) and La Louvière (six months) in Belgium.
 Prior to his move to Belgium in 2001, he played for several Romanian clubs such as Steaua București and FC Universitatea Craiova.

-Marius Mitu is actual head coach of the best Azerbaijan team in minifootball - Beerbasha Baku.
-He has won with Beerbasha 3 times Azerbaijan league (2023,2024,2025) and also EMF Champions League (2024).
-In 2018 he finished 2nd with Romanian national minifootball team in EMF Euro 2018.
-He lost in the final against Czech Republic.
-In 2022 he has won Romanian national championship with ACS Remiza Bucharest.

-Marius Mitu became the headcoach of the Slovak national team in minifootball in October 2025.
+He last played for CSM Râmnicu Vâlcea.